threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 ## The Overall Process

-To give you a bird's view of the whole project, here are the main steps:
+To give you a bird's-eye view of the whole project, here are the main steps:

 * Create the Docker image
 * Push the Docker image to the Docker Hub
 * Convert the Docker image to a Zero-OS FList
 * Deploy a micro VM with the FList on the ThreeFold Playground

-One important thing to have in mind is that when we create an FList, what we are doing is basically automating the required steps to deploy a given workload on the TFGrid.
+One important thing to have in mind is that, when we create an FList, what we are doing is basically automating the required steps to deploy a given workload on the TFGrid.
 Usually, these steps would be done linearly by an individual deploying on a micro or a full VM.

 Once we've successfully created an FList, we thus have a very quick way to deploy a specific workload while always obtaining the same result.
 This is why it is highly recommended to test a given deployment on a full or micro VM before building an FList.